tertiarycourses/Bootstrap3Training/README.md

-# Bootstrap 3 Essential Training
+# Responsive Web Design Using Bootstrap Framework
 ## by [Tertiary Courses](https://www.tertiarycourses.com.sg/)

 These are the exercise files used for [Bootstrap 3 Essential Training](https://www.tertiarycourses.com.sg/responsive-web-design-using-bootstrap3-training-in-singapore.html) course.